jhskelton/N-Body-Simulation/readme.md

 - `"trail len"`: length of trails behind the moving bodies.
 If negative, then has infinite length.
 - `"dt"`: time between frames (using simulation time, not real time).
 Motion of particles from simulation output (generically) does not have equal spacing in time.
 This results in unphysical slow-down and speed up if (x,y) is naively plotting.  "dt" is the time spacing used to interpolate the dynamical coordinates, so to make the plotting smooth.
 - `"equal ratio"`: if true, make the coordinate ratio of xs & ys the same
-- `"max radius"`: maximum distance from the (frame) origin to plot. ie if bodies leave the ball with this radius, do not plot them.
+- `"max plot radius"`: maximum distance from the (frame) origin to plot. ie if bodies leave the ball with this radius, do not plot them.
 - `"plot Hamiltonian"`: if true, animate how the Hamiltonian changes over the duration of the simulation.

 ##### Numerical Solver